Manager Ownership

 – Adam Smith, An Inquiry into the Nature and Causes of the Wealth of Nations, 1776

-When I analyze mutual funds (or, for that matter, public companies, hedge funds or investment advisers and their firms), one of my first questions is: Are the managers “eating their own cooking?”
+When I analyze mutual funds, my first question is simple: Are the managers “eating their own cooking?”

-Vanguard is only required to disclose manager fund ownership once a year.
-Unfortunately, the updates come in bits and pieces, months apart, as prospectuses are renewed across a mix of fiscal year-ends.
+Vanguard is required to disclose manager fund ownership only once a year, and the information trickles out piecemeal as fund prospectuses are renewed across a mix of fiscal year-ends.
+Worse, ownership is disclosed in seven broad buckets:

 I have collected the data in the following table so you’ll know whether the paid managers of your investment dollars have a vested stake in a given fund’s success.